-Wendy Lee Gadzuk is an artist, musician and tarot reader, living and working in the Mojave Desert, an inspiring landscape full of stories waiting to be told.
+Wendy Lee Gadzuk is an artist, musician, writer, and diviner, living and working in the Mojave Desert.
 Wendy grew up an only child in the suburbs of Washington D.C.
-The solitude of being a “latchkey kid” of divorced parents, combined with the visual and mental stimulation of traveling Europe during her formative years created fertile ground for dark ideas.
+The solitude of being a “latchkey kid” of divorced parents combined with the visual and mental stimulation of traveling Europe during her formative years created fertile ground for dark ideas.
 Her love of the beautiful and the ornate led her to study jewelry and metalsmithing at University of the Arts in Philadelphia, receiving a BFA with honors.

 Religious and occult imagery are recurring themes in Wendy’s work.
 A traditional intensive Byzantine Icon Writing workshop taught by the Prosopan school from Russia has recently given her a new layer of spiritual, visual, and technical tools to work with.
-Drawing from our universal connection to the divine, taking cue from the patterns found in nature, Gothic architecture, and rock’n roll, Wendy works in various mediums.
-Some pieces manifest as mixed media assemblages, where found objects, animal bones (often found close to home), doll parts, antique hardware, broken jewelry, and whatever else happens to be around are transformed into altar-like forms that are meant to hold a sacred space for forgotten spirits.
-She has also begun a series of intricate ballpoint pen drawings.
-These are usually symmetrical, entirely freehand, meditative free-form drawings, with no preconceived idea as to what will emerge on the page.
+Drawing from our universal connection to the divine, taking cue from the patterns found in nature, architecture, and music, Wendy works in various mediums.
+Some pieces manifest as mixed media assemblages of deconstructed icons, where found objects, animal bones (often found close to home), doll parts, antique hardware, broken jewelry, and, more recently, medical waste, are transformed into altar-like structures that are meant to hold a sacred space for forgotten spirits.
+She also works 2-dimensionally, creating finely detailed, symmetrical (yet entirely freehand) meditative drawings/paintings, which begin as sketches with no preconceived idea as to what will emerge on the page.
 This is where the magic happens.
-The symmetry is similar to nature’s symmetry – perfectly imperfect.
+Sigil work is sometimes incorporated into the drawings.
 This style of working has proved to be a productive counterpart to the constant thinking and problem-solving involved in the assemblage pieces.
-They are totally contrasting methods, yet the work holds a similar thread, connecting in their own way to the collective unconscious.
+They are totally contrasting methods, yet the work holds a similar thread, connecting in its own way to the collective unconscious.

 Wendy’s work has been featured on the cover of her band Andalusia Rose’s records, seamlessly combining her passions.
 She has created assemblage pieces as part of their live show as well.
 She recently did the artwork for Wino’s (the Obsessed/St. Vitus) new solo record on Ripple Music, Forever Gone.
-She has exhibited her work in several galleries in the S.F.
-Bay area and beyond, including Modern Eden in San Francisco and La Luz de Jesus.
+She has exhibited her work in several galleries in California and beyond, regularly showing at Los Angeles’ Hive Gallery and La Luz de Jesus.
 She is also a part-time curator at La Matadora Gallery in Joshua Tree.
-Her artwork can be seen in many online and print publications, including Oakland Magazine, SF Sonic, and Dirge Magazine, as well as being featured in the book “Black & White Volume III” by Out of Step Books.
+Her artwork can be seen in several online and print publications, including Oakland Magazine, SF Bam, and Dirge Magazine, as well as Out of Step Books “Black & White Volume Three.”
+In addition to her self-released book of haiku poems and art, “The Magic of 8,” her writing has been published in two current books available on Amazon, “The California Hi-Desert Artists,” and “21 + 1: The Fortune-Teller’s Rules,”